 Wholesale & Distribution Member: Internal Audit provided recommendations since project inception.

-Healthcare, Pharmaceuticals, Biotech Member: Didn’t include internal audit in the beginning of our RPA roll-out.
+Healthcare, Pharmaceuticals, Biotech Member: Didn’t include an internal audit at the beginning of our RPA roll-out.
 Although that is a great idea!

-Consumer Products & Services Member: We are still at the pilot phase.
-Once the pilot is finalised, we will involve Internal Audit on the findings.
+Consumer Products & Services Member: We are still in the pilot phase.
+Once the pilot is finalized, we will involve Internal Audit of the findings.